ebi-gene-expression-group/selectBCM/README.md

 ## Step6: Ranking of BCMs

-Once, assessment is performed, in next step, results obtained from the `batch_evaluation` step can be further analyszed using `Rank.plot` function which performs ranking and plotting of evaluation data obtained at the previous step.
+Once, assessment is performed, in next step, results obtained from the `batch_evaluation` step, ranking of BCM is the two step analysis-

+* Generation of Diagnostic matrix
+* Plot of Ranks of BCM obatined from Diagnostic matrix

+**Diagnostic matrix**

+`diagnostic_matrix.RNAseq` function performs ranking of evaluation data obtained at the previous step.
 Here, methods are ranked on their performance and finally `sumRank` is the final Rank of each method for the given input dataset.
 Rank 1 will be the best performer method.

+* For RNAseq experiments: users have to call `diagnostic_matrix.RNAseq` function.
+* For microarray experiment: users have to call `diagnostic_matrix.microarray` function.

 This function has only one argument-